Technigo/project-happy-thoughts/README.md

 # Happy Thoughts ❤️

-I've built an app containing happy thoughts fetched from an API using React.
+I've built a Twitter like app where users can post and read happy thoughts.
+Using React.js, get and post requests and the React hooks useState and useEffect.

 ## The problem